ReduGroup/sns-push/README.md

 ## Other PHP Framework (not Laravel) Setup

-You should include the Composer `autoload` file if not already loaded:
+You should include the Composer `autoload.php` file if not already loaded:

 ```php
 require __DIR__ . '/vendor/autoload.php';